Homemade Soft Pretzels (5 Ways)

 Growing up, my sister and I used to get super excited when we flung open the door after school and saw that it was our favorite — Pretzel Day!!
 Within about 2.2 seconds, we would throw off our backpacks, hop onto our kitchen stools, and take that first delicious bite of a warm, doughy, soft pretzel.
 De-lish.
 My sister always liked her with cinnamon and sugar or dipped in cheese, but I was a purist.
 Just sprinkle mine with some big chunks of sea salt and I’m a happy camper.

-Eventually I learned how to make pretzel dough myself, mastering the steps of kneading, rising, boiling, and cooking them to brown perfection.
+Eventually I learned how to make pretzel dough myself, mastering the steps of kneading, rising, boiling, and cooking them to golden perfection.
 My friends and I would twist them into knots, cut them into little pretzel bites for dipping, or (my favorite since childhood) shape them into letters to make everyone’s initials or make pretzel “words”.
 Some things don’t change since childhood. ;)